Creating ExpressionNodes

 You may or may not want the listed expression nodes included, but if you change the available expression types you should of course document this difference about your implementation.

-Once you are ready to create your ExpressionNode class, all you need is a very simple one.
-The following class is the ternary ExpressionNode from Fluid itself which detects the {a ? b : c} syntax and evaluates a as boolean and if true, renders b else renders c.
+The following class is the math ExpressionNode from Fluid itself which detects the {a + 1} and other simple mathematical operations.
 To get this behavior, we need a (relatively simple) regular expression and one method to evaluate the expression while being aware of the rendering context (which stores all variables, controller name, action name etc).

 <?php